-- 107 92% of respondents in the Survey considered that it was important or very important that future development is in keeping with the existing landscape character.
+- 105 92% of respondents in the Survey considered that it was important or very important that future development is in keeping with the existing landscape character.
 The Walkeringham Character Study and Design Guide 2018 provides an analysis of the landscape character, the Steering Group have consulted further with the community on the most significant view points and gaps.
-This identifies the landscape areas most sensitive to change and forms the basis of the criteria for NPP2. - 108 None of the site allocations proposed within the Neighbourhood Plan for Walkeringham are on areas that have formal designations such as Local Wildlife Site or Sites of Special Scientific Interest.
-The site allocations in this Neighbourhood Plan all lie within the Mid Nottinghamshire Farmlands Character Area where new landscape character needs creating (see Policy Zone MN 02). - 109 SuDs schemes will be required (most of the site allocations are in areas of moderate or high flood risk) and these can provide biodiversity and amenity benefits alongside flood risk mitigation benefits.
+This identifies the landscape areas most sensitive to change and forms the basis of the criteria for NPP2. - 106 None of the site allocations proposed within the Neighbourhood Plan for Walkeringham are on areas that have formal designations such as Local Wildlife Site or Sites of Special Scientific Interest.
+The site allocations in this Neighbourhood Plan all lie within the Mid Nottinghamshire Farmlands Character Area where new landscape character needs creating (see Policy Zone MN 02). - 107 SuDs schemes will be required (most of the site allocations are in areas of moderate or high flood risk) and these can provide biodiversity and amenity benefits alongside flood risk mitigation benefits.
 The existing drainage systems can be combined with any additional SuDs requirements to extend the blue-green corridors that provide routes for wildlife to pass through the urban environment.
-The allocation of SuDS adjacent to or as part of these corridors can enable greater benefits to occur. - 110 It is also possible that additional development may come forward in addition to these site allocations (on infill sites) within the settlement boundary. - 111 Proposals on the allocated sites and any infill sites will need to demonstrate they have taken into account the landscape character of the Plan area.
-In accordance with NPPF para 130 'permission
+The allocation of SuDS adjacent to or as part of these corridors can enable greater benefits to occur. - 108 It is also possible that additional development may come forward in addition to these site allocations (on infill sites32) within the settlement boundary.

-See definition at NPP 1 (3)
+32 See definition at NPP 1 (3)